 pickup icon

-Creamy white urn-shaped flowers of the Pacific Madrone tree (Arbutus menziesii).
-One of 100+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+Super close up of the white urn-shaped flowers of the pacific madrone tree (Arbutus menziesii).
+One of approximately 200 species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.

 Leathery, evergreen leaves and orange berries of mature Pacific Madrone tree (Arbutus menziesii).
 One of 100+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.